jandubois/rancher-desktop-rdx-fleet/docs/background/appco-help/reference-guides/apache-kafka.md

 Keep in mind PVCs won’t be removed unless you define the `<nodeType>.statefulset.persistentVolumeClaimRetentionPolicy.whenDeleted=Delete` parameter.

-Last modified August 28, 2025
+Last modified September 9, 2025